itskaran13/Life_Skills/Learning Process.md

 9. Use a general to precise approach to learning.

-5. What are some of the actions you can take going forward to improve your learning process?
+###  What are some of the actions you can take going forward to improve your learning process?
-.Continue to learn about different learning techniques and strategies.
+1. Continue to learn about different learning techniques and strategies.
-.Focus on active learning.
+2. Focus on active learning.
-.Use my strengths and address my weaknesses.
+3. Use my strengths and address my weaknesses.